 Education about mental illness can provide corrective information to counteract stereotypes.

 Awareness campaigns also aim to increase public knowledge.
-These types of strategies can be done on a large scale and are relatively low-cost to implement.
+These types of strategies can be implemented on a large scale, and implementation is relatively low-cost.
 However, this approach assumes that lack of information is the cause of stigma, which isn’t necessarily the case.

 Education campaigns that focus on framing mental illness as a biological brain disease have repeatedly been found to increase stigma, as strange as that may sound.
+While framing it this way may be useful for those of us dealing with mental illness, in the general public, such framing can make people think that mental illness is permanent and not responsive to treatment.
 You can read more about this in an article by Patrick Corrigan and Amy Watson in Schizophrenia Bulletin.

 Contact with people who have a mental illness is the most effective way to decrease stigma.
-Specifically, it’s most effective when that contact involves:
+This is why opening up about our own illnesses and sharing our stories with others is so important. and valuable Specifically, it’s most effective when that contact involves:

 - equal social status